-If the machine is not turned on after turning the starter switch to the ON position, there is likely a break in the cartridge type fusible link (1).
+If the machine is not turned on after turning the starter switch to the ON position, the cartridge type fusible link (2) is likely blown.
+Open the right side cover and inspect it.
+If the fusible link is blown, contact your sales or service dealer.

-- 1. Open the right side cover. - 2.
-Loosen the bolts and remove the cover (2). - 3.
-Inspect the fusible link (1). - 4.
-If there is a break, please contact your sales or service dealer.
+- 1. Open the right side cover.

+- 2. Loosen the bolts and remove the cover (1).

+- 3. Inspect the fusible link (2).